actix/actix-website/docs/whatis.md

 An application developed with Actix Web will expose an HTTP server contained within a native executable.
 You can either put this behind another HTTP server like nginx or serve it up as-is.
 Even in the complete absence of another HTTP server, Actix Web is powerful enough to provide HTTP/1 and HTTP/2 support as well as TLS (HTTPS).
 This makes it useful for building small services ready for production.

 <p>
-Most importantly: Actix Web runs on Rust { rustVersion } or later and it works with stable releases.
+Most importantly: Actix Web runs on Rust { vars.rustVersion } or later and it works with stable releases.
 </p>

 <!-- TODO -->